GayasuddinMohd/Exploratory-Data-Analysis-on-IPL/README.md

 * Team comparisons based on win percentages, net run rates, and other metrics.
 * In-depth exploration of match-specific dynamics, including run rates and pivotal moments.

-# Summary
-* CH Gayle has the most player of the match awards.
-* The percentage of tie matches is only 1.19%.
-* Mumbai Indians wons maximum number of toss.
-* Most of the team won the match after batting first with 1 to 20 runs.
-* Mumbai Indians won the maximum number of matches after batting first.
-* Most of the team won the match after batting second with 4, 5 or 6 wickets.
-* Kolkata Knight Riders won the maximum number of matches after batting second.
-* 2013 has the maximum number of matches in ipl.
-* Mumbai conduct the most number of matches in ipl .
-* There is 51.98% chances in winning the match after winning the toss.
-* Chennai Super Kings won the most number of matches after winning the toss.

 # Technologies Used
 * Python
 * Numpy